chantelwetzel-noaa/data_summary/doc/_main.md

 # Canary rockfish
  The most recent assessment of Canary rockfish was a full assessment conducted in 2015.
 Across available data, Canary rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 112,492 length observations, 69,363 age readings, and 18,620 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 38,283 length observations, 19,074 age readings, and 10,885 otoliths that are available to be aged.
-In California, since 2000, a total of 6,561 length observations, 346 age readings, and 1,184 otoliths have been collected In Oregon, since 2000, a total of 20,910 length observations, 9,478 age readings, and 9,701 otoliths have been collected In Washington, since 2000, a total of 10,812 length observations, 9,250 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 6,561 length observations, 346 age readings, and 1,184 otoliths have been collected.
+In Oregon, since 2000, a total of 20,910 length observations, 9,478 age readings, and 9,701 otoliths have been collected.
+In Washington, since 2000, a total of 10,812 length observations, 9,250 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 48,446 length observations, 1,569 age readings, and 6,394 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 44,925 length observations, 1,569 age readings, and 6,376 otoliths that are available to be aged.
-In California, since 2003, a total of 15,864 length observations, 0 age readings, and 163 otoliths have been collected In Oregon, since 2003, a total of 23,555 length observations, 0 age readings, and 3,565 otoliths have been collected In Washington, since 2003, a total of 5,506 length observations, 1,569 age readings, and 2,648 otoliths have been collected
+In California, since 2003, a total of 15,864 length observations, 0 age readings, and 163 otoliths have been collected.
+In Oregon, since 2003, a total of 23,555 length observations, 0 age readings, and 3,565 otoliths have been collected.
+In Washington, since 2003, a total of 5,506 length observations, 1,569 age readings, and 2,648 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 12,080 length observations, 5,421 age readings, and 2,131 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 303 length observations, 192 age readings, and 110 otoliths that are available to be aged.